Subscribe to Apple Music using iTunes on PC

-Stream recommended songs, TV shows, movies, and music videos on up to 10 computers and devices
+Stream recommended songs on up to 10 computers and devices

-Download songs and videos so that you can listen to them even when you’re not online
+Download songs so that you can listen to them even when you’re not online

 Play Apple Music radio—stations created by experts that you can listen to all day

-Manage your Apple Music settings such as notifications
+Customize your Apple Music settings, such as notifications

 Note: Any items in your iTunes library that aren’t available in Apple Music are automatically uploaded to iCloud, so you can access them from your other computers and devices.

 If you’re not a subscriber, you can purchase items from the iTunes Store and add music to your library.
 To learn how to add other content to iTunes, see How to add items.

 Cancel or change your Apple Music subscription